-In fact, everyone can use this “trick”, because geomarketing involves interaction with users based on their location.
-How marketers can personalise advertising for users?
-And what should they do to collect data on the location of a potential customer?
+Everyone can use this “trick” because geomarketing involves interaction with users based on their location.
+How can marketers personalize advertising for users?
+And what should they do to collect data on the site of a potential customer?

 The Concept of Geolocation Marketing

 Geo-marketing includes all data on the physical location of a person.
-Information is usually obtained via GPS.
+Information usually obtained via GPS.

 So, the device uses a satellite or cellular tower to determine the location on the map.
 Once the device has this information, it is delivered to the application, which uses it for marketing purposes.

 You can adjust the ads to display to users, who are located closer to you, or to those people who have placed geotags near you.
 Even if you don’t have a physical store, you can offer your services in the cities that are of a priority.
 Below are the most common ways to interact with users through geomarketing.

 Ads are given to customers depending on their location.
 Geotargeting always follows the mobile phone.
 Initially, websites used users’ IP addresses to display personalized content.
 For example, an online store that shows currency exchange rates, depending on the country of the user.

 IP addresses rarely show accurate data, and it is difficult for marketers to focus on specific areas based on these data alone.
 That is why geotargeting more commonly used for large groups of people: a city or a country — marketers who want to get a targeted hit better use geofencing.